backupbrew/switchbrew/Savegames.md

 in FAT entries refer the index of the next/previous FAT entry in the chain, not the index of the next/previous block.

+The FAT header is internally called AllocationTableControlArea.
+The FAT itself is called AllocationTableMeta.
+The actual save FS data is called AllocationTableData.

 ### File allocation table header

 | Start | Length | Description                 |